 The parking lot across from the main school entrance on Melvin Avenue is intended for pickup for those students designated as walkers.
 During the school day, parents should use this lot for early pick-ups or for volunteer parking.
-There should never be any students picked up directly on Melvin Avenue.
+There should never be any students picked up or dropped off directly on Melvin Avenue.